unspecifier/quizzler/src/markdown/nha-baseline.md

 - The preauthorization for an appendectomy was not obtained.
 - The patient's current demographic information was not entered correctly on the claim form.
-- ✅ The ICD-10-CM code for tonsillitis was listed with the CPT® code for an appendectomy.value="correct" />
+- ✅ The ICD-10-CM code for tonsillitis was listed with the CPT® code for an appendectomy.
 - Appendectomies are not covered by the patient's insurance plan.

 ## Question: 115 of 125